dorin131/nashe-radio-playlist/README.md

 # nashe-radio-playlist

-This app downloads the latest songs played on [Nashe Radio](http://www.nashe.ru/) at regular intervals and creates a MongoDB with all the songs played.
+This app downloads the latest songs played on [Nashe Radio (НАШЕ Радио)](http://www.nashe.ru/) at regular intervals and creates a database (MongoDB) with all the songs played.

-To run app: `npm start`
+To run app:
+  1. `npm install`
+  2. `npm start`

-To view song list: http://localhost:3000/
+To view/download song list: [http://localhost:3000/](http://localhost:3000/)